gatsbyjs/gatsby/docs/tutorial/e-commerce-with-datocms-and-snipcart/index.md

 ![sample shop has a bright blue, pink, and green gradient as a background.
 Stacking rings, rhodochrosite ring, and statement earrings have been added as products](/images/sample-with-products.png)

+## Modifying layout

 Chances are you'll want to apply your own branding to this site, so try making some quick changes to strip away some of the strong design elements in this starter.
 Start with the background gradient.
 It's quite striking but might not be the best way to show off your own products.

 If you're not sure where to look for the code you'll need to change, search for the term "background" and see what comes up!
 In this case, you'll find one entry in the results that _also_ says something about a gradient...

 ![searching the word background in VS Code reveals 7 instances in 5 files, including one in reset.scss](/images/background.png)